TobyCeballos/odin_docs/docs/inventory/introduction.md

 ## Location

-In Frappe Books the movement of an item takes place to and from a _Location_.
+In OdinPOS the movement of an item takes place to and from a _Location_.
 There are two kinds of movements that can take place:

 1. Inward movement: When you move an item to a _Location_, the quantity of the